-CRM is a class of software tools that allow organizations such as yours to keep track of the personal information, purchase history, progress, preferences, and all other other information associated with each and every one of your prospects, and to make that information available and accessible from a single central location.
+CRM is a class of software tools that allow organisations to keep track of the personal information, purchase history, progress, preferences, and all other information associated with every one of your prospects, and to make that information available and accessible from a single, central location.
 However, the technology that makes up CRM will only take you so far.

 Not every CRM is created equally, and if you choose a CRM without properly researching its capabilities (and its weaknesses), then you might end up committed to a system that is unsuitable for your business.
 Do you want something that operates via the cloud, or one that is located on-site?
 Would you prefer a CRM that requires a service contract, or one that costs more upfront to install?
-Does your organization need in-depth, highly customizable features, or will basic functionality suffice?
-Take your time and weigh all of your options, and know what you need before you make any final decisions.
+Does your organisation need in-depth, highly customisable features, or will basic functionality suffice?
+Take your time and weigh all your options and know what you need before you make any final decisions.

 CRM is only as effective as your business allows it to be.
 If your workforce isn’t using it to its full potential, or if they are misusing it, then the CRM will be unable to perform its functions properly.
 Establish a list of rules relating to the use of CRM, so that everyone who works with it is on the same page.
 Make it company policy that every new lead, without exception, be processed through the CRM.
 By enforcing the correct use of the CRM system as soon as it is established, you’ll be able to guarantee a smoother transition, as well as a more-unified team.

 CRMs are designed to help your business, by doing most of the heavy lifting when it comes to your customer relationships.
 This means that many of the tasks associated with data entry can be automated